-TRβ CALUX (agonistic/antagonistic) (Catalogue Nr.
-007)
+TRβ CALUX (agonistic/antagonistic) (Catalogue No. 007)

-The TR β Responsive (TR β) CALUX[®] comprise a human bone marrow cell lines (U2OS), incorporating the firefly luciferase gene coupled to Thyroid Responsive Elements (TREs) as a reporter gene for the presence of thyroid-like compounds.
+The TR β Responsive (TR β) CALUX® comprise a human bone marrow cell lines (U2OS), incorporating the firefly luciferase gene coupled to Thyroid Responsive Elements (TREs) as a reporter gene for the presence of thyroid-like compounds.
 Following binding of thyroid -like compounds to the cytosolic thyroid receptor, the ligand-receptor complex binds the TRE.
 Cells that are exposed to thyroid-like compounds not only express proteins that are under normal circumstances associated to TRE, but also luciferase.
 By addition of the appropriate substrate for luciferase, light is emitted.
 The amount of light produced is proportional to the amount of ligand-specific receptor binding, which is benchmarked against the relevant reference compounds T3.
 TR CALUX bioassays report total T3 equivalents for environmental matrices.

-- Endpoint (unit): pg T3 equivalents/g sample processed - Test duration: 24h - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): none - Positive control used: T3 - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Human bone marrow cell line U2OS - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
+- Endpoint (unit): pg T3 equivalents/g sample processed. - Test duration: 24h. - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): in house method, in preparations of OECD WGs and ECVAM method DB-ALM Protocol n° 197.: Automated CALUX reporter gene assay procedure. - Positive control used: T3. - Matrices (sediment, water, tissue etc.) that can be investigated: Any type of sample. - Tissue/cells examined: Human bone marrow cell line U2OS. - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
 The bioassays' LOQ is ca. 3 ng DHT equivalents per amount of material processed.
-For example, for 1 liter of water is processed resulting in a LOQ of ca. 3 ng T3 equivalents per per liter of water respectively - Current use on MS level (regular monitoring as well as other purposes): Rhine/Meuse/Schelde-monitoring (RWS-RIKZ, the Netherlands), National Water Report - Waterlines 48 report (Australia), - Assessment criteria: typical performance criteria's from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used - Specificity: Binding to the thyroid receptor - Sensitivity (LOD/Q): Original TR CALUX: ca.3 ng T3 EQ/I water - Variability (e.g. CV for single substance tests) if known: <20%
+For example, for 1 liter of water is processed resulting in a LOQ of ca. 3 ng T3 equivalents per per liter of water, respectively. - Current use on MS level (regular monitoring as well as other purposes): Rhine/Meuse/Schelde-monitoring (RWS-RIKZ, the Netherlands), National Water Report Waterlines 48 report (Australia). - Assessment criteria: in house method. - Specificity: Binding to the thyroid receptor. - Sensitivity (LOD/Q): Original TR CALUX: ca.3 ng T3 EQ/I water. - Variability (e.g., CV for single substance tests) if known: <20%.

-- Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kinds of water matrixes. - Complexity/learning period: 1 week of training - Costs: Low (about 130 240 Euro on commercial basis6).
-Costs are generally not depending on matrix studied. - Commercial availability: Commercial accredited performers available - Water framework Directives (WFD) relevance: not yet evaluated - Publications: please see for more info at www.bds.nl under literature
+- Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kinds of water matrixes. - Complexity/learning period: 1 week of training. - Costs: Costs are generally depending on matrix studied. - Commercial availability: BDS. - Water framework Directives (WFD) relevance: not yet evaluated. - Publications: please see for more info at www.bds.nl under literature.